 American alumni find work in an assortment of industries including the public policy research and development industry, the management consulting industry, and the consulting industry.
 The most popular professional field seems to be the education industry.
 The average starting salary for a graduate of American is $61K.

 It's worth noting that female graduates earn a median salary of about $52K whereas the men's median is around $75K.

 New York, N.Y. is another hot spot for American grads, where salaries rank at the top of the pay scale (compensation averages out to $200K).
 On the other hand, American alumni who end up in Washington, DC receive the lowest median salary of $61K.

-Among the highest-paid American alumni are those with a Master of Science (MS) — they earn close to $81K on average per year.
-Those with a Bachelor's Degree, International Relations face salaries on the lower end, coming in at an average about $44K per year.
+A Master of Science (MS) leads to the highest pay for American grads ($81K on average per year).
+Those with a Bachelor's Degree, International Relations face salaries on the lower end, coming in at an average approximately $44K per year.

 Benefits and Perks

 Only one-third of alumni earn paid vacation and just one in three grads get paid sick time.
 Most former students save up for retirement through a 401(k) plan.
 Health benefits extend to most respondents, and a strong majority of graduates also receive dental coverage.
 Other benefits that American University alumni receive are life insurance, a casual working environment, free drinks, and 403(b).

 Compensation averages $70K for Marquette University alumni, making their earnings most comparable to American grads.
 Other schools similar to American include Georgetown University, Howard University, and Catholic University of America.